Invariant Representation Learning for Infant Pose Estimation with Small Data: SyRIP: Synthetic/Real Infant Pose Dataset for Pose Data Augmentation

 We employ the SMIL model \cite{hesse2018computer} for our synthetic data generation, which has $N = 6890$ vertices and $K = 23$ joints, and can be parameterized by the pose coefficients $\theta \in \mathbb{R}^{3(K+1)}$, where $K+1$ stands for body joints and one more joint (i.e. pelvis, is the root of the kinematic tree) for global rotation, and the shape coefficients $\beta \in \mathbb{R}^{20}$, representing the proportions of the individual's height, length, fat, thin, and head-to-body ratio.
 The infant mesh is then given as $M(\beta, \theta)$ and a synthetic image $I_{syn}$ is generated through the imaging process $\mathcal{I}$ as:

-where $C$ stands for the camera parameters depending on the camera principal point $d$ and focal length $f$. $Tx$ stands for the texture and $Bg$ stands for the background.
+where $C$ represents the camera parameters depending on the camera principal point $d$ and focal length $f$. $Tx$ stands for the texture and $Bg$ stands for the background.
 We augment the camera parameter with random position with a fixed focal length.
 For the background, we pick 600 scenarios approximately related to infant indoor and outdoor activities from LSUN dataset \cite{yu15lsun}.
 Unfortunately, SMIL provides only limited appearances and simple pose parameters.
-There are no known infant motion capture data neither extra infant appearances for the SMIL model.
-To augment these parameters, we employ references from the neighboring domains as following:
+There are neither known infant motion capture data nor extra infant appearances for SMIL model.
+To augment these parameters, we employ references from neighboring domains as following:

 \parskip=10pt \textbf{Inspiration from the real infant pose domain}: Although we do not have a versatile 3D infant pose data for pose augmentation, however these infant specific poses are actually reflected in the real infant images scrapped from web though in 2D.
 We first employ the SMPLify-x approach \cite{pavlakos2019expressive} to lift these 2D poses into the SMIL pose $\theta$ by minimizing the cost function as: